Recovery Process Tips After Aesthetic Surgery

 Pain, bruising and swelling, edema are part of your body's natural healing process, and this experience is normal after surgery.
 Many patients try to endure or ignore pain, but it is important to take the painkillers that we prescribe.
 Don't let the pain catch up with you; Don't forget that you only do yourself harm by extending your healing process.
 In addition, I would like to remind you that a common side effect of these drugs is constipation.
 To counteract this, it is important to move frequently and consume plenty of fluid.

 Walking is important

-You may not feel well, but you must rise up to make your blood flow.
+You may not feel well, but you must walk to get your blood flow going .
 It's better than not doing anything in your house for a few minutes.
-You can set a timer to wake up every hour and remind you to move.
+You can set a timer to wake up every hour and remind yourself to move.

 Take a break from the gym

 Remember that the healing process is only a certain period of time.
 After any surgery, it will look worse (before it heals) and you will feel worse.
 In almost all kinds of aesthetic surgical procedures bruising and swelling occurs.
-You can't see the full effect of your results for a few days or longer.
-Do not panic, stress can affect your body's natural healing time.
+You can't see the full effects of your results for a few days or longer.
+Do not panic, stress can affect your body's natural healing process.